Snapchat Under Fire After Rihanna, Chris Brown Condemn Ad That Made Fun Of Domestic Violence (NYSE:SNAP)

 What Happened

-Rihanna posted on her Instagram account and called on her followers to delete the Snapchat app in response to a new ad on the Snapchat platform which asked users if they would rather “snap Rihanna” or “punch Chris Brown.”
+Rihanna posted on her Instagram account and called on her followers to delete the Snapchat app in response to a new ad on the Snapchat platform which asked users if they would rather “slap Rihanna” or “punch Chris Brown.”

 “Now SNAPCHAT I know you already know you ain’t my fav app out there!
 But I’m just trying to figure out what the point was with this mess!
 I’d love to call it ignorance, but I know you ain’t that dumb!”
 Rihanna wrote.
 “You spent money to animate something that would intentionally bring shame to [domestic violence] victims and made a joke out it!!!”